 Expert support through the bad times, and the good

-As you’ll know, these are challenging times for landowners, with unprecedented economic pressures forcing many to restructure their operations.
-At the same time, possibilities for diversifying are plentiful, but fraught with complexity: new technologies, new environmental and renewable energy opportunities, new forms of taxation.
+These are challenging times for everyone, but arguably more so for landowners.
+Unprecedented economic pressures are forcing many to restructure their operations, and while the potential avenues for diversification are many and varied, each is fraught with complexities – such as evolving technologies, ever-changing environmental and renewable energy opportunities, and new forms of taxation.

-Having legal advice from a partner who really understands the rural sector and the region, and who will pro-actively indicate new commercial opportunities for you, has never been more important.
+Having legal advice from a law firm that genuinely understands the rural sector and the region – and who will proactively highlight new commercial opportunities for you – has arguably never been more important.